Music Boundary Detection using Convolutional Neural Networks: A comparative analysis of combined input features: Model

 \section{Model}

-The model developed in this work for boundary detection is showed in Fig. \ref{scheme2}.
-Once the matrices of the preprocessing step are obtained they are padded and normalized to form the input of a Convolutional Neural Network (CNN).
+Our work and current methods that tackle the problem of boundary detection in MSA use neural network-based models that were originally developed for image processing tasks, in particular Convolutional Neural Networks (CNN).
+The model developed in this work for boundary detection is shown in Fig. \ref{scheme2}.
+Once the matrices of the pre-processing step are obtained, they are padded and normalized to form the input of a Convolutional Neural Network (CNN).
 The obtained predictions are post-processed with a peak-picking and threshold algorithm to obtain the final predictions.